sagc-bioinformatics/SAGC_5mCMethylation_tutorial/tutorial/BS_quality_control.md

 - Close to single C coverage
 - Accurate DMRs and methylation signal at each site
 - Potentially identify haplotype-specific DNA methylation (may require 50X+ coverage)

+With Differentially Methylated Region (DMR) identification, you should be looking at a minimum of 3 replicates per group for species with low genetic variability (i.e. model organisms).
+For humans and other species that lack extensive inbreeding, you should be aiming for 4+ replicates.